 (1) No person shall, without lawful authority, and knowing that another person is harassed or recklessly as to whether the other person is harassed, engage in the conduct referred to in subsection (2) that causes that other person reasonably, in all the circumstances, to fear for their safety or the safety of anyone known to them.

-In plain English, below are some examples which better describe the Stalking/Criminal Harassment behaviors referred to in subsection 264 of the Criminal Code:
+In plain English, below are some examples that better describe the Stalking/Criminal Harassment behaviors referred to in subsection 264 of the Criminal Code:

-- filing multiple frivolous court claims against you in order to harass or simply keep in touch with you
+- Filing multiple frivolous court claims against you to harass or keep in touch with you